ammonia2/brick-breaker/README.md

 ## Controls:
 Use the **mouse** to control the primary paddle<br>
 Arrow Keys can be used to control the secondary paddle (only in Level 3)<br>
-Each Brick has different lives and PowerUps based on randomly assigned initial attributes.
+Each Brick has different lives and PowerUps based on randomly assigned initial attributes<br>
+Escape (ESC) Key can be used to go back to the previous window where the Keys aren't specifically observable<br>

 ## Understanding the code:
 1. A primary class **Paddle** that inherits from the **Grid** class and has other class objects made in composition.